Gospel

 Points of interest and Catholic lore

-- This text is commonly known as ‘the Beatitudes’, from the Latin meaning ‘blessing’.
+- This text is commonly known as ‘the Beatitudes’, which derives from the Latin word meaning ‘blessing’.

-- Both Matthew and Luke report this famous sermon of Jesus, but with slight differences.
+- Both Matthew and Luke report this famous sermon of Jesus; however, their reports have slight differences.

-- The main difference is that Luke balances the ‘blessings’ with a series of ‘woes’ aimed at would-be disciples who are still bound up with the signs of success in this world.
+- The main difference is that Luke balances the ‘blessings’ with a series of ‘woes’, which are directed at would-be disciples who are still focusing on the signs of success in this world.

 Exploring the Word